Devil Wears Prada Is Coming Back (Without Meryl Streep & Anne Hathaway)

 Dust of your cerulean sweaters, people!
-The Devil Wears Prada just scored a musical adaptation, per The Hollywood Reporter, and it’s heading to cinemas sooner than you might think.
+The Devil Wears Prada just scored a musical adaptation, per The Hollywood Reporter, and it’s heading to theaters sooner than you might think.

 Far from moving at a glacial pace, The Devil Wears Prada musical — which is based on Lauren Weisberger's bestselling novel of the same name, adapted by Aline Brosh McKenna into a 2006 film — is heading to Chicago's James M. Nederlander Theatre in July 2020 for its pre-Broadway run.
 The show, to be directed by Anna D. Shapiro, will once again follow wide-eyed assistant Andy (Anne Hathway in the film) as she strives to impress icy Runway magazine editor Miranda Priestly (Meryl Streep, in an iconic, Oscar-nominated role.)